FAQ

 Who is helping to develop the new museum?

 The Museum is being developed by Wrexham Council’s museum team in association with museum designers, Haley Sharpe Design and architects, Purcell.
-The project is being supported with funding from Wrexham Council and Welsh Government, with additional support from the National Lottery Heritage Fund.

 Once open, the Football Museum will be operated and managed by Wrexham Council.